React Native session replay

 The package 'posthog-react-native-session-replay' doesn't seem to be linked

-. - Update your iOS Pods.
+. - Update your SDK and iOS Pods.